Utimaco General Purpose

 --hsm-slot <number_of_2and_slot> --hsm-password <password_of_2and_slot>

-parameter is the username of the HSM administrator.
-The HSM administrator is the only user that can create objects on the HSM via the KMIP Create
+The HSM administrator is the only user who can create objects on the HSM via the KMIP Create operation

-operation the delegate other operations to other users. (see below)
+and delegate other operations to other users.

-parameters are the slot number and user password of the HSM slots to be used by the KMS.
-These arguments can be repeated multiple times to specify multiple slots.
+The hsm-slot and hsm-password parameters are the slot number and user password of the HSM slots used by the KMS.

 Using the simulator¶